koba9813/koba9813/README.md

 ---

 I try to sound cool by using English, but I'm honestly terrible at it (though I am trying, I swear).
+Thanks to my recent studies, I can read longer texts a bit better now!